-Legumes are excellent dietary sources of thiamine
+Legumes are high in thiamine

 Green peas and navy beans are the richest legumes in thiamine.
 A serving contains about 35% DV (Daily Value).

-Seeds & nuts are pretty rich in thiamine
+Seeds & nuts are high in thiamine

-Furthermore, consuming seeds and nuts regularly makes it easy to meet the daily recommended dose of thiamine.
+Furthermore, consuming seeds and nuts regularly makes it easy to meet the recommended daily dose of thiamine.

 Flax seeds, chia seeds, and sunflower seeds are particularly rich in thiamine.
 Just a tbsp provides about 10% DV.

-Other common foods high in thiamine
+Other common vegan foods high in thiamine